Table of contents.

 as in ANSI C with few minor differences.
 They can be defined only as

-type.
-There is no wchar_t
+char type.
+There is no wchar_t data

-type and no need to specify L
+type and no need to specify L prefix before quotes.
+The

 compiler makes a choice between single-byte characters and wide